thradams/cake/ownership.md

 ```

-**Rule:** When coping a owner object to to a view object the compiler must check if the lifetime.
+**Rule:** When coping a owner object to to a view object the compiler must check the lifetime.
 Listing 28

 ##### Listing 28 - Lifetime check